NoelDeMartin/noeldemartin.com/content/collections/posts/the-soul-crushing-reality-of-job-seeking.md

 And yet...
 I've failed miserably to find an opportunity to work with Solid full-time.
 The problem is not that I wasn't passionate enough.
 The crude reality is, put simply, that [there is not enough going on with Solid](https://noeldemartin.com/blog/the-end-of-the-chapter#the-business-of-solid).

 The nuance to being passionate is that it really matters what you're passionate about.
 For example, if you look at classical musicians, [there can only be 2 French Horn soloists in the world making a living at any given time](https://peterattiamd.com/arthurbrooks/).
 It doesn't matter that you're a great surfer, [you can't surf without a wave](https://justinjackson.ca/surfing).
+If you simply follow your passion, you may end up at a dead end.

 And I know, this is kind of obvious when you think about it.
 But without my realizing, I had been reinforcing this belief with my media diet.

 ## The Instagram effect

-Well, I don't even have an instagram account, so I guess you could call it "The RSS effect" because I get most of my information from podcasts and blogs.
+Well, I don't even have an instagram account, so I guess I should call it "The RSS effect" because I get most of my information from podcasts and blogs.
 And that's definitely distorting my vision of reality.
 I spend my days listening to how great everyone else's life is, and how their passion lead them to a successful career.
 But [that's only the tip of the iceberg](https://www.reddit.com/r/Instagramreality/comments/hpo4jr/a_little_reminder_that_instagram_is_the_tip_of/).

 I have been listening to too many Steve Jobs quotes: